christinasunnegardh/katacoda-scenarios/dockertutorial/step4.md

 As we now have some background on Docker and why separating an application into containers for frontend/backend is useful, you will now get the chance to test this out on a small React/Node.js application.

-In your editor to the top left, you can see the application source code.
+In your editor to the top right, you can see the application source code.
 It should have the same structure as on the picture below:

 ![Docker4](https://github.com/christinasunnegardh/katacoda-scenarios/blob/master/dockertutorial/assets/4.png?raw=true)